 - Students in 7th and 8th grade receive Upper School mentors from the Spiritual Life Department

-Middle School students are further challenged in their academic studies and presented with fascinating electives to provide them variety and in depth learning.
-As students enter the eighth grade, they will have the opportunity to take Pre-AP classes and also earn Upper School credit.
+Middle School students are further challenged in their academic studies and presented with fascinating electives to provide them variety and in-depth learning.
+As students enter the eighth grade, they will have the opportunity to take Honors classes and also earn Upper School credit.
 To view a detailed description of these courses, please download the Academic Planning Guide below.